 We do not specify exactly how learners must be involved.
-This could be done through a number of activities, including but not limited to:
+This could be done through a number of activities, including:

-- feedback through surveys; - partnership working between learners and educators; - staff/learner liaison committees; and/or - learner representation on committees and working groups.
+- feedback through surveys; - partnership working between learners and educators; - staff and learner liaison committees; and - learners being represented on committees and working groups.